-Lush jungles, tropical beaches, islands galore, delicious cuisine and a cheap cost of living, topped off by being one of the shining G20 members with ample business and investment opportunities – who wouldn’t want to expand their businesses to Indonesia?
+Lush jungles, tropical beaches, islands galore, delicious cuisine and a cheap cost of living, topped off by being one of the shining G20 members with ample business expansion and investment opportunities – who wouldn’t want to expand their businesses to Indonesia?
 However, expanding your business often involves hard work and dedication and it does come with some hurdles.

 Although there are many good incentives you will enjoy from Indonesian investment, you should first consider whether you are familiar with the country and fully understand the facts before moving ahead.

 This article lists and elaborates on some facts about Indonesia that you need to know.
 The facts will help you make your decision for a successful business expansion to Indonesia, be it a small or big business.

 Having the 4th highest population in the world, Indonesia has increased its average population growth by almost 3 million people annually, and this is not shocking at all.
 By 2020, it is estimated that the country will have a population of 272 million people.

 It goes without saying that this huge population provides abundant business and investment opportunities for both local nationals and foreigners, especially in agriculture and fishery – so, Indonesian investment is worth considering.

 Currently, several business innovations, through the reform package, are underway, making Indonesia a much favoured place for foreigners to expand their businesses.
 As part of the push by the Indonesian government to improve the country’s ease of doing business in Indonesia and foreign direct investments, one of the significant innovations is the Online Single Submission (OSS) system that came into effect in July 2018.

 OSS changes many aspects of doing business and investing in Indonesia, including simplifying the licensing process and transforming it into a paperless process.

 Read how to Secure Your Import License via OSS

 Previously, foreigners had very limited ownership of business under the Negative Investment List, as well as limited access to property.
 However, the government has issued new regulations to open up more business sectors and property ownership for foreigners to support Indonesia’s economic growth and attract more foreign investors.